ArunkumarRamanan/adsb2/README.md

 in data_dir should contain the training data.

 ## import images

-# after that, f50/train and f50/val will be produced
-# these dirs will be used by Caffe
+The bbox.txt is a bounding box listing file.

 ```
-./import --list bbox.txt -f 50 f50
+./import -f 50 bbox.txt f50
 ```

+After that, f50/train and f50/val will be produced these dirs will be used by Caffe.
+"-f" specify the number of fold.
+The command only generate one of the 50 cross validation configurations.
+To generate all, add "--full" to command line.

 ## Generate Caffe Training Directory